RosettaCommons/demos/public/dock_protein_complex_with_ligand_xml/README.md

 cleric (level 43, must have blessing spell), a warrior proficient with hammer, and a thief (unlock skill level 10).

-Demo written by:
+Demo written by Gordon Lemmon, Sergey Lyskov, and Loren Looger.
-* Gordon Lemmon
-* Sergey Lyskov
-* Loren Looger

 Part 1: Preparing the ligand
 ----------------------------